apache/couchdb/nouveau/README.md

 * results grouping
 * configurable stop words for analyzers
 * Makefile.win or Windows generally
-* retry loop to mask JVM reboots
-* couch_stat metrics (including new active searches)
-* clouseau index importing (using the index snapshot feature of clouseau)

 I don't intend to add grouping support, it seems barely used.
 Would accept a tidy contribution, though.